patchstack/academy/src/content/docs/wordpress/WordPress Internals/hooks.md

 This hook itself is accessible by unauthenticated users by default (also depends on whether the hook is registered outside of an additional permission check).
 Visiting the front page of a WordPress site should trigger the `init` hook.

-An unauthenticated user can simply visit the front page of a WordPress instance, and it will trigger any function that is attached to the `init` hook.
+An unauthenticated user can visit the front page of a WordPress instance, and it will trigger any function that is attached to the `init` hook.

 Example of hook implementation: